28–30 June 2019

-Keti Chukhrov’s talk Post-humanism, Technocentrism and the Collapse of Secularity will dwell on the theoretical and social motives of trans, post and in-humanisms, that acquired visibility in the recent 20 years in humanities, natural sciences, technologies, art and culture.
-Tahani Nadim and Sybille Neumeyer’s workshop entangled histories will take the form of a ‘site-sensitive environmental reading’, consisting of a series of readings that relate ‘situated stories’ to ‘entangled histories’ and allow participants to actively weave together environment, histories, texts, bodies, with the geological history of the Arbroath area; Filipa Ramos’ Wild Words is a collective reading session of artists’ texts about animals.
-Focusing on poetry and storytelling, the session will rely on participant’s suggestions of texts and references in order to draft a shared map of how artists have been using, bending, expanding and testing language as a method to understand, become or imagine animals.
-Bryony Dunne will discuss a selection of her own and other artists’ work, interlinking the impact of occidental expansionism on ecology and human, animal and plant migration.
+Keti Chukhrov’s talk Post-humanism, Technocentrism and the Collapse of Secularity dwelled on the theoretical and social motives of trans, post and in-humanisms, that acquired visibility in the recent 20 years in humanities, natural sciences, technologies, art and culture.
+Tahani Nadim and Sybille Neumeyer’s workshop entangled histories took the form of a ‘site-sensitive environmental reading’, consisting of a series of readings that relate ‘situated stories’ to ‘entangled histories’ and allowed participants to actively weave together environment, histories, texts, bodies, with the geological history of the Arbroath area; Filipa Ramos’ Wild Words was a collective reading session of artists’ texts about animals.
+Focusing on poetry and storytelling, the session relied on participant’s suggestions of texts and references in order to draft a shared map of how artists have been using, bending, expanding and testing language as a method to understand, become or imagine animals.
+Bryony Dunne discussed a selection of her own and other artists’ work, interlinking the impact of occidental expansionism on ecology and human, animal and plant migration.
 Speculating on the possibility of a hybrid knowledge that combines human and animal perspectives in an effort of building an inter-species solidarity in the face of environmental catastrophe.
 Chris Woebken and Sascha Pohflepp’s Deep Unlearning is a playful self-alienation card game that aims to a tiny measure of access to the ways of knowledge of the not-us.
-Chris and Sascha have kindly made the cards and instructions available to us.
-Karin Ahlberg’s interactive lecture will consider the idea of Invasive Alien Species (ISP) in relation to Lesseption migration, the Suez Canal and the wider thalassopolitics of governance.
-Glasgow based artist Scott Rogers will create a new live work titled ‘Proposal for a Hunt Without Killing’ to examine the complex deployment of hunting techniques in regard to wildlife management.
+Chris and Sascha kindly made the cards and instructions available to us.
+Karin Ahlberg’s interactive lecture considered the idea of Invasive Alien Species (ISP) in relation to Lesseption migration, the Suez Canal and the wider thalassopolitics of governance.
+Glasgow based artist Scott Rogers created a new live work titled ‘Proposal for a Hunt Without Killing’ to examine the complex deployment of hunting techniques in regard to wildlife management.

-The opening event of the School will be the screening of mockumentary Cane Toads: An Unnatural History – a hilarious story on the multiple understandings of the figure of the pest.
-A themed ‘nonhuman’ party will be organized with a live set by DJ ‘Le Vangelis’.
+The opening event of the School was the screening of mockumentary Cane Toads: An Unnatural History – a hilarious story on the multiple understandings of the figure of the pest.
+A themed ‘nonhuman’ party was organized with a live set by DJ ‘Le Vangelis’.